reini-1/arduino-mqtt-switch/README.md

-# arduino-mqtt-switch
+# arduino-switch
-Arduino actor for impulse switches over mqtt
+Arduino actor for impulse switches with webserver and mqtt